DaltonSW/Termina/README.md

 ### Things I'm Iffy On

 - Semicolons as line endings
-- Interfaces (don't hate me, I just don't understand them)
+- Interfaces (don't hate me, I just don't understand them well enough)
 - Anonymous functions / lambdas (see above line)

 ### Things I Actively Don't Want

 - Using two symbols to assign a variable, I hate typing `someVar := 5` (he says, while likely writing this compiler in Go)
-- Fat arrow syntax.
-Really just two operators next to each other for anything that aren't combining the two operators
+- Really just two operators next to each other for anything that aren't combining the two operators
   - `<=` is totally fine, cuz it's the combo of `<` and `=`
   - `->` and `:=` are stupid and I feel like there are almost always better options available
   - `==` kinda breaks this rule, but it's too pervasive at this point, and the thought of single equals doing both assignment and comparison just feels wrong to me, so I'm gonna let it slide....
 But it better stay on its best behavior